BarryJCuda/European-Super-League-Constitution/README.md

 ### Rookie Draft Order ###
 - The draft order for subsequent rookie drafts will be determined based on the following:
-- Picks 1-6 will be based on the maximum potential points scored by the 6 teams not advancing to the playoffs. (see Playoffs/Championship Bracket below) according to sleeper in reverse order.
+- Picks 1-6 will be based on the maximum potential points scored by the 6 teams not advancing to the playoffs (see Playoffs/Championship Bracket below) according to sleeper MAX PF in reverse order.
 So from the 6 teams not advancing to the playoffs, the team with the lowest potential points scored in the regular season will receive pick 1.01, the team with the second lowest potential points the 1.02 and so on.
 This system tries to ensure the teams who need the most help from the rookie draft get it, without encouraging tanking.
 (To view maximum potential points, in Sleeper go to: Standings>View details and see MAX PF.)
 - Picks 7-12 will be assigned based on playoff finishing position/seeding of the 6 teams who advance to the playoffs.
 For example, Champion -1.12, Runner up -1.11, Third -1.10, Fourth -1.09.
 Picks 1.08/1.07 will be based on the playoff seeding of the two remaining teams, the highest seeded team will have pick 1.08, the lowest 1.07.